-More than two years have passed since October 7, 2023, and I still feel as though the world split in two on that day.
+More than two years have passed since October 7, 2023, and I still feel as though my world was divided in two on that day.
 It marked a before and after in my life, all the more so because I split my time between Jerusalem and Montreal.

 At first, like so many others, I was in shock.
 But shock does not last.
 For me, it gave way to a constant state of alertness, grief, and uncertainty.
 I kept reading, watching, and listening, trying to understand what was happening as events unfolded, while realizing that the assumptions I had once lived with no longer held.